Human Weather Machine

 You can explore some external resources from our friends and partners here.

 A digital listening resource bringing primary school age pupils together to listen, explore and think.
 In a world that's more and more visually overwhelming, Minute of Listening helps pupils develop their creative listening skills.

 #CanCompose outlines the findings of our National Music Educators’ Survey, the first of its kind in the UK.
-It reveals the significant barriers faced by young people looking to create their own music and makes recommendations on changes to remove these barriers.
+It reveals the significant barriers faced by young people looking to create their own music and makes recommendations on the changes needed to remove them.

 This new partnership will work with primary school teachers and composers to develop meaningful, relevant composing activity for children and improve the quality of composing in primary schools.

-Made with young people aged 13 – 19 in mind but relevant to learners of all ages, our composer masterclasses offer insights into creating, producing and promoting your own music.
-Created as part of our first-ever Digital Summer School, the masterclasses explore new ways of making music with some of the most exciting professional composers, artists, producers and music creators in the UK today.
+Made for young people aged 13 – 19 but great for learners of all ages, our composer masterclasses offer insights into creating, producing and promoting your own music.
+Created for our first-ever Digital Summer School, they explore new ways of making music with some of the most exciting professional composers, artists, producers and music creators in the UK today.

-An annual, 7-day intensive course for young composers and creative musicians aged 14-18.
-Led by professional composers and musicians, this unique week of helps young composers to develop their musical voices and skills in a creative, collaborative and supportive environment.
-Usually a residential, the 2020 Summer School was held digitally.
-Watch this space for plans for 2021!
+An annual, 7-day intensive residential (delivered digitally in 2020) for young composers and creative musicians aged 14-18.
+Led by professional composers and musicians, this unique week helps young composers develop their musical voices and skills in a creative, collaborative and supportive environment.

 A national network of workshops, programmes and events giving young people opportunities to make and showcase their own music and learn from professional composers, producers and musicians.
-We work with organisations including music education hubs, arts organisations, festivals and universities across the UK, and are always looking for more partners.
-If you’re interested in working with us, please get in touch!
+We work with organisations including music education hubs, arts organisations, festivals and universities across the UK.
+If you’re interested in partnering with us, get in touch!